Why buy a boring store bought Christmas cheese ball when it’s so easy to make your own? Not only is it easy, it’s so much more delicious, too!

 How to Store

-• At Room Temperature – You can leave this hedgehog cheese ball out for up to two hours while serving.
+• At Room Temperature – Leave at room temperature for up to two hours to serve.

-• Refrigerate – Make this cheese ball up to one day in advance and store tightly wrapped (prior to adding toppings).
-Store for up to one week in the refrigerator.
+• Refrigerate – Make up to one day in advance and tightly wrap to store.
+Store up to 3 days refrigerated for best results.

 A pomegranate Christmas cheese ball shaped into an ornament, surrounded by crackers on a round white plate.